 Many of us are prone to wonder: “what does detox look like” and “what can I expect”, and whether you are seeking treatment for yourself or a loved one, this is a totally natural response.

-In fact, this is a question we get asked all the time here at Pathways Recovery, so we’ll answer by walking you through our own process.
+In fact, this is a question we get asked all the time here at Pathways Recovery in Sacramento, so we’ll answer by walking you through our own process.
 The process usually takes seven days.
 If a case is severe enough, the process may take longer.

 Detox symptoms are managed by medication that is prescribed by one of our licensed medical providers when you receive care at Pathways.
 We then supervise and monitor the response to the medication.
 Alongside our detox treatment medications, our clients are provided with vitamin and mineral supplements, amino acids, and highly nutritious meals during their stay to lessen the drug and alcohol withdrawal symptoms and to restore the body’s balance.